mitschabaude/montgomery/doc/zprize23/README.md

 _submitted to Zprize '23, by Gregor Mitscha-Baude_

+> **Historical note.** This folder holds the original ZPrize '23 submission sources and its README.
+The submission code is kept evergreen (it still builds and runs), but is not actively developed.
+Everything below describes the submission as it existed at the time of the prize; commands have been updated to match the current repo layout.

 This repo contains 2 submissions:

 - `submission.ts` for the main prize as originally intended: MSM over [Aleo's twisted edwards curve](https://docs.rs/ark-ed-on-bls12-377/latest/ark_ed_on_bls12_377) over the scalar field of BLS12-377.